FarronF/limerick-council-meetings/meetings/2024/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 3rd April 2024.md

 sewage tankering from the site and the possibility of having the public sewerage system

-extended from the NCT Centre to the Railway Bar in Abbeyfeale.--- 3
+extended from the NCT Centre to the Railway Bar in Abbeyfeale.
+---
+3

 Following discussion Members were of the opinion the town sewerage system needed to be